yahyagungorur/yg_blog/README.md

 # yg_blog
 Blog Website

-It includes informations about me.
+-It includes informations about me.

-HTML,CSS,Javascript are used while developing this project.
+-HTML,CSS,Javascript are used while developing this project.